This post may contain affiliate links. Please see our disclosure policy.

 A labeled, overhead view of the ingredients for Mexican street corn flatbread including flatbread, corn kernels, elote seasoning, queso fresco, lime, and cilantro.

-How to Make Street Corn Flatbread
+How to Make Mexican Street Corn Flatbread

 Rectangular flatbread topped with fresh corn, mayo, sour cream, queso fresco, mozzarella, and elote seasoning, on a baking sheet, ready for the oven.